The Bankrate promise

 What is a life insurance premium?

-How are life insurance premiums used?
+How are life insurance premiums used by insurers?

 How are life insurance premiums determined?

-Here are some of the main factors an insurance company considers when determining your life insurance premium:
+Here are some of the main factors an insurance company considers when determining your life insurance premium.

 Type of coverage

 You can choose between two main types of life insurance coverage: term and permanent policies.
 Term policies typically cost less, but they only provide coverage for a certain period of time (the term).
 These policies are likely to be most beneficial for those who only want coverage for a set number of years.
 For instance, a parent may get term life insurance that lasts until their child turns 18 and can become financially independent.

 Permanent policies stay in force for the duration of your lifetime in most circumstances, as long as premiums are paid, and are often associated with a cash value account.
 Permanent policies are commonly much more expensive than term policies, since an eventual payout is more likely.

 Life insurance companies offer several different types of permanent policies:

 - Universal life